 \subsection{Challenges}

-The birth of large-scale pre-trained language models brings the research of text generation to a new stage.
-The PLMs have mastered a remarkable level of linguistic knowledge (semantic, syntax, etc.) from large-scale corpus, enabling the production of more fluent and diverse text naturally.
+The PLMs have mastered a remarkable level of linguistic knowledge (semantic, syntax, etc.) from large-scale corpus, naturally enabling the production of more fluent and diverse text.
 However, due to the black box characteristics of neural networks, the general PLMs are still not sufficiently controllable during the text generation process.
-How to make full use of the powerful PLMs to generate the desired and controllable text, has become a promising yet challenging field in both academia and industry.
+How to fully exploit the powerful PLMs to generate the desired and controllable text, has become a promising yet challenging field in both academia and industry.
 Based on the systematic review of the key concepts, methods and findings in the latest development of PLM-based controllable text generation, we think this promising and fast-growing area is still facing a number of challenges in the following aspects.

-First, pre-trained language models have learned rich knowledge from large-scale corpus used for pre-training.
+First, PLMs have learned rich knowledge from large-scale corpus used for pre-training.
 However, an NLG model needs to learn control constraints on its own training corpus.
 It is often difficult for the existing PLM-based models to ensure the domain diversity of the generated text while pursuing controllability.
 This is indeed the well-known catastrophic forgetting problem in PLM.
-In the field of text generation, it is still a challenge to overcome this problem and make the PLM-based NLG model generate multi-domain text that satisfies specific control conditions with few or zero domain-specific samples.
+In the field of text generation, it is still a challenge to overcome this problem and imporve the ability of the PLM-based NLG model to generate multi-domain text that satisfies specific control conditions, with few or zero domain-specific samples.

-Second, controlling the generation of text in the decoding stage of a generative model is a low-cost method in terms of model training.
+Second, controlling the generation of text in the decoding stage of a generative model is a low-cost way in terms of model training.
 It can maintain the characteristics of the original language model to the greatest extent.
 However, in most cases, the existing methods are relatively rudimentary, and only use the external decoupled attribute discriminator to control the attributes.
 There is a distribution gap between the discriminator and the generator, leading to a coarser granularity in the guidance process and decreased quality of the generated text.
-In addition, decode-time approaches are hard to be directly applied to fine-grained control scenarios such as date-to-text or multi-attribute control tasks.
+In addition, the decoding-time approaches are hard to be directly applied to fine-grained control scenarios such as data-to-text or multi-attribute control tasks.